Dr. Xi Peng, 彭曦

 Publication

-Selected top-tier AI/ML publication (Click here for a full list)
+Selected publication from my group (Click here for a full list)

 [ICML'24] Ensemble Pruning for Out-of-distribution Generalization.
 [PDF] [Code]